Freedom From Religion Foundation – Valley of the Sun Chapter

 Board of Directors

-Janet serves as Vice President on the Board of FFRF-VS. She is new to the secular community having retired within the last year after nearly 40 years as a public servant working initially in social services and the Judiciary in Missouri and for the Arizona Supreme Court.
+Janet serves as Secretary on the Board of FFRF-VS. She is new to the secular community having retired within the last year after nearly 40 years as a public servant working initially in social services and the Judiciary in Missouri and for the Arizona Supreme Court.
 Janet’s most recent position was Clerk of the Arizona Supreme Court.
 While in Missouri, Janet served as a member of the Jefferson City Big Brothers Big Sisters Board of Directors and was also a Big Sister volunteer.
 Janet holds a master’s degree in Social Work with an emphasis in planning and administration and is a Fellow of the Institute for Court Management.

 Philip serves as Treasurer and Governance Committee Chair on the Board of FFRF-VS, and is the FFRF Arizona State Representative.
 In the past he served as the Mayor of Greendale, Missouri and on several non-profit boards including the University of Missouri Alumni Association, the Arizona Quality Alliance and the Harris Park Homeowners’ Association.
 He was a volunteer with the Valley Big Brothers/Big Sisters organization and an adjunct professor for the National Graduate School.
 Philip retired after thirty years as a senior manager with the Boeing Company and its various subsidiaries.
 He holds an MBA in technology management, a bachelor of science in physics, and a bachelor of fine art in design.